daphneplott/startup/README.md

 ### Key features

-- Describe your key feature
-- Describe your key feature
-- Describe your key feature
+- A login screen that customizes your username and school name
+- 2 or 3 mini games that reflect magical classes
+- Your high scores for each mini game is saved
+- Comparing high scores between players

 ### Technologies